nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARC-ServicePlatforms.md

 A major difference

-Fork the client's project, rename it to your need, put everything irrelevant to .gitignore
+Fork the collaborator's project, rename it to your need, put everything irrelevant to .gitignore

-### What about non-ARC clients
+### What about non-ARC collaborators

-Not all of your clients are used to work with ARCs and associated tools or are planning to learn it.
-Still, running a service platform, you want to interact with those clients mostly in the same routines employed with everyone else.
+Not all of your collaborators are used to work with ARCs and associated tools or are planning to learn it.
+Still, running a service platform, you want to interact with those collaborators mostly in the same routines employed with everyone else.

 Luckily the DataHUB comes with built-in, intuitive features that

-- clients only need access
+- collaborators only need access
   - sign up with orcid
   - sign up with...